rdo-management/instack-undercloud/doc/source/intro.rst

 .. admonition:: RHEL
    :class: rhel-tag

+   Step that should only be run when using RHEL, regardless of the registraton method.

+.. admonition:: RHEL Portal Registration
+   :class: portal-tag

+   Step that should only be run when registering RHEL to the Red Hat Portal

+.. admonition:: RHEL Satellite Registration
+   :class: satellite-tag

-   Step that should only be run when using RHEL
+   Step that should only be run when registering RHEL to a Red Hat Satellite

 .. admonition:: CentOS
    :class: centos-tag